FuSeFL: Fully Secure and Scalable Federated Learning: Conclusion

 \section{Conclusion}

 In this work, we introduced FuSeFL, a fully secure and scalable federated learning framework tailored for cross-silo environments.
 By decentralizing training across client pairs using lightweight MPC and assigning a minimal aggregation role to the servers, FuSeFL eliminates central bottlenecks and ensures complete confidentiality of client data, model parameters, and training updates.
-Our design not only mitigates key inference threats, including model inversion and gradient leakage, but also significantly reduces communication latency and server resource demands.
-Empirical evaluations show that FuSeFL achieves strong accuracy and performance improvements over existing secure FL solutions, establishing it as a practical and robust alternative for secure collaborative learning in regulated domains.
+Our design not only mitigates key inference threats, including model inversion and gradient leakage, but also significantly reduces training time and server resource demands.
+Our evaluations show that FuSeFL achieves performance improvements over existing secure FL solutions, establishing it as a practical and robust alternative for secure collaborative learning in regulated domains.